sermant-io/Sermant-website/docs/en/document/plugin/graceful.md

 Framework support:

 - **Only supports SpringCloud applications**, you need to ensure that the SpringCloud version is `Edgware.SR2` and above
-- Registry support: Zookeeper, Consul, Naocs, Eureka, ServiceCenter
+- Registry support: Zookeeper, Consul, Nacos, Eureka, ServiceCenter

 Limit: